 Where We Work

 The Maryknoll Fathers and Brothers began missionary work in Africa in 1946.
-Initially working in Tanganyika (now known as Tanzania), the work soon expanded into Kenya, as well.
-In the
+We have worked in many countries.

 The early work of Maryknoll focused on primary evangelization, establishing parishes, building schools and clinics, and proclaiming the Word of God in places where it had never been heard.
 Maryknoll